El Dorado Hills Dog Bite Lawyer

 - Pain and Suffering: These are the intangible harms and losses associated with the dog bite.
 They are the trauma and intense pain you endure from the injury.

-- Emotional Distress: Vicious animal attacks can be extremely traumatic incidents, causing loss of sleep, recurrent nightmares, and psychiatric trauma.
+- Emotional Distress: Vicious animal attacks can be extremely traumatic incidents, causing sleep loss, recurrent nightmares, and psychiatric trauma.
 Damages for these emotional injuries can be recovered through a dog bite injury claim.

 Watch the video below for more on what types of damages can be claimed in a dog bite claim.The Clock is Ticking on Your Injury Claim